 A papule is a raised area of skin tissue that’s less than 1 centimeter around.
 A papule can have distinct or indistinct borders.
 It can appear in a variety of shapes, colors, and sizes.
 It’s not a diagnosis or disease.

-A papule is an area of abnormal skin tissue that is less than 1 centimeter around.
-A papule has distinct borders, and it can appear in a variety of shapes.
-Papules are often called skin lesions, which are essentially changes in the color or texture of your skin.
-Oftentimes, papules cluster together to form a rash.
+Papules are often called skin lesions, which are essentially changes in your skin’s color or texture.
+Sometimes, papules cluster together to form a rash.

 Though less common, the following may also cause papules:

 - an adverse reaction to a medicine

 - lichen planus, which is a noncontagious skin disease that often occurs on the wrist and is characterized by reddish-purple, shiny bumps

 - psoriasis, which is a skin condition characterized by red, tough skin and flaky, scale-like patches

 - shingles or chickenpox, which is a viral infection characterized by a painful rash and blisters caused by the varicella zoster virus

 - Hansen’s disease (leprosy), which is a disease characterized by skin sores, muscle weakness, and nerve damage

 - acrodermatitis, which is a childhood skin condition that has been associated with conditions such as hepatitis B